 Family members are always welcome to be part of the process and are encouraged to take advantage of group support and educational opportunities.

 Issues typically addressed during the recovery process include:

 - Spasticity Management

 - Community Reintegration

 What Sets Us Apart?

-- Access to specialized clinics that offer evaluations and guidance for the selection of wheelchairs, environmental control units, adaptive computer equipment and other assistive technology via the expertise of specially certified therapists
+- We offer evaluations and guidance for the selection of wheelchairs, environmental control units, adaptive computer equipment and other assistive technology via the expertise of specially certified therapists

 - We provide lifelong care through an extensive network of outpatient clinics and community services, including Methodist Physical Medicine, Methodist Outpatient Therapy and Methodist Orthotics & Prosthetics.